ryanwevans/a-peek-behind-the-link-v-000/README.md

 relate (link) to one another, allowing pieces of information to reference one another without the constraint of a hierarchical structure.

-This idea was discovered by [Tim Bernes Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) while he was working at European Organization for Nuclear Research (CERN).
+This idea was discovered by [Tim Berners-Lee][TBL] while he was working at European Organization for Nuclear Research (CERN).

 ## A Blueprint for Implementing Links